This post may contain affiliate links. Read the full disclosure for more information.

 This is a common question for parents who are already under public scrutiny for their recent decision.
-To ensure you don’t sit all day and stare at blank walls, we’ve rounded up 5 easy activities to keep you busy (and learning) while you deschool.
+To ensure you don’t sit all day and stare at blank walls, we’ve rounded up 5 easy activities for deschooling that are both fun and educational.

 Activities for Deschooling Your Kids

 Visit aquariums, parks, zoos, hiking trails, museums and anywhere else your heart desires.
 Don’t make the trip about education, though.
 The point of visiting the world around you is to show you and your child that learning doesn’t have to take place behind a desk.
 By visiting fun places, your child will learn to love exploring, while learning all about his surrounds.

 If you want your child to learn while doing something he loves, technology is your best bet.
 Whether your kids are video game lovers, YouTube addicts or Netflix junkies, allow them to do what they want.
 You may not realize it, but they are learning something from doing what they enjoy.
 My kids learn more from Netflix than their textbooks every single day!
 (Thank you Wild Kratts!)
 Find out what interests your kids and watch YouTube videos on that topic for a few hours.
 Not only will they have a chance to unwind and find their stride, you’ll learn more about your kids’ interests and hobbies.

 Get to know your kids.
 Discuss their dreams, goals and fears.
 Talk to them like they are real people, not just your child.
 This will earn their trust and gain you bonus points.
 Have them talk to their grandparents, neighbors, taxi cab driver or anyone else you meet.
 Allow your child to learn from other people.
 Ask Grandpa to tell you about his time in the military, ask the postman about why he loves his job or ask the librarian what her favorite book was as a child.
 By talking with others, you will gain perspective and knowledge through others’ eyes.